 My dedication to studying underwater robotics at university keeps growing immensely knowing that we need to explore remote places to better understand and protect our world.
 One of the most unexplored places on our planet is Antarctica.
 As part of a year-long leadership program for women in STEMM (Science, Technology, Engineering, Math, Medicine) called Homeward Bound, I have the unique opportunity to go to Antarctica in November 2020, working for women's representation in leadership positions and raising awareness for climate change.
-I am accepted as one of the 80 women to be part of the 2020 cohort.
-To help me in increasing the visibility of women in STEMM and partake in the program, I would like to ask for your support and invite you on this travel with me!
+I am accepted as one of currently 75 women to be part of the 2020 cohort.
+To help me in increasing the visibility of women in STEMM and partake in the program, I would like to ask for your support and invite you on this travel with me.

 The Short and Sharp Basics: why a woman needs to go to Antarctica

 Started in 2016 by two phenomenal female leaders in Australia, the program aims to guide one cohort annually through the leadership program, creating a global network of strong women with STEMM backgrounds.
 As HB describes it, „each graduating cohort of participants becomes part of a global network […] that will influence outcomes for men and women towards a healthier planet and a sustainable future for us all.“